 Before I was diagnosed with hypothyroidism, I had an enduring love affair with sugar and flour.
 My weakness?
-Muffins, scones, croissants, scones, chocolate chip cookies, bread, and…oh, I so loved homemade fruit pies with a rich buttery crust.
+Muffins, scones, croissants, scones, chocolate chip cookies, cupcakes, bread, and…oh, I so loved homemade fruit pies with a rich buttery crust.

 I’m a foodie, so the baked goods that I ate were either homemade (for example, I used to ritually bake my own oatmeal bread every Sunday), or during my weekends upstate, they came from an old-fashioned bakery where the owner produced his own baked goods on-site.

 In the City, I was a regular at a bakery three blocks north of my apartment, where I indulged my 3:00pm craving for chocolate buttercream-frosted chocolate cupcakes, or, for a hefty wedge of old-fashioned three-layer chocolate cake bound with chocolate buttercream frosting.
 That “slice” of cake, by the way, weighed nearly a pound (!!), but I ate it ALL in one sitting!
 These treats always set everything right in my world again.

 Unbeknownst to me at the time, I had hypothyroidism (an underactive thyroid).
 As my hypothyroidism progressed, my body began rebelling against the treats that I loved.
 Within minutes of eating, say, a chocolate chip cookie, I would have crazy heart palpitations that left me wired, anxious and unsettled.
 That cookie would also leave me so foggy and exhausted that I, literally, could not keep my eyes open!